-Holy Family Catholic School follows the guidelines set forth by the Diocese of Fort Worth.
-This year the diocese has mandated "Play Like a Champion" for all interscholastic sports programs across the diocese.
+Holy Family Catholic School follows the guidelines set forth by the Diocese of Fort Worth, which includes the "Play Like a Champion" program.
 This program was developed at the University of Notre Dame.
 The program is research based, child-centered and designed to do four basic things:

-- 1. To lead all involved, students, coaches, teachers and parents, in recognizing the spiritual nature of sports as play; - 2.
-To help train youth sports coaches to be effective ministers; - 3.
+I. To lead all involved, students, coaches, teachers and parents, in recognizing the spiritual nature of sports as play;

+- 2. To help train youth sports coaches to be effective ministers; - 3.
 To promote moral and character development in our youth through participation in sports activities; and - 4.
 To create the safest sport environment for all our young people.